The topology of Calabi-Yau threefolds with Picard number three: Hybrid components when elliptic curve has two real components

-Finally, we need to exclude the remaining possibility, that for any pair of a Type I component $Q(1)$ and a Type II component $Q(2)$ amongst the given $Q(i)$, there is an arc $U_2' U_1'$ of $C_2$ in the boundary of the intersection, but the intersection of such arcs is a single point $U' = \alpha (U)$ on $C_2$.
-Given such a pair $Q(1)$ and $Q(2)$, we have a schematic diagram as in Figure 3, with the smaller subdiagram illustrating the regions of $V_2$ corresponding to $-Q(1)$ and $-Q(2)$.
-For $i=1, 2$, we saw that for any $A_i$ on the tangent to the Hessian at $U_i$, the conic $A_i \cdot D^2 =0$ has a zero at $U_i' = \alpha (U_i) \in C_2$ and the tangent $T_i$ to the conic at $U_i'$ is independent of the choice of $A_i \ne U_i$.
+Finally, we need to deal with the remaining possibility, that for any pair of components $Q(1)$ and $Q(2)$ say, including the case of $Q(1) = Q(2)$ corresponding to a bounded component in $V_2$, we have that $\Gamma _1 \cap \Gamma _2$ is an arc $U_2' U_1'$ of $C_2$ in the boundary of $-Q(1) \cap Q(2)$, but the intersection of all such arcs is a single point $U' = \alpha (U)$ on $C_2$.
+We may assume without loss of generality that $U_2' \ne B_1$ is a lefthand end of $\Gamma_2$ and $U_1' \ne B_2$ is a righthand end of $\Gamma _1$, and we have a schematic diagram as in Figure 2, illustrating the regions of $V_2$ corresponding to $-Q(1)$ and $-Q(2)$.
+For $i=1, 2$, we saw that for any $A_i$ on the tangent to the Hessian at $U_i$, the conic $A_i \cdot D^2 =0$ has a zero at $U_i' = \alpha (U_i) \in C_2$ and the tangent $T_i$ to the conic at $U_i'$ is independent of the choice of $A_i \ne U_i$, and was in fact just the line joining $U_i$ and $U_i '$.
 It follows that all the points of $V_2$ which are negative multiples of elements in $Q(1)$, respectively $Q(2)$, lie above $T_1$, respectively below $T_2$, whilst the points of $V_1$ which are positive multiples of elements in $Q(1)$, respectively $Q(2)$, lie below $T_1$, respectively above $T_2$.
-This ensures that $Q(1)\cap Q(2)$ is contained in the subcone of $P^\circ$ lying between the planes corresponding to $T_1$ and $T_2$.
+This ensures that $Q(1)\cap Q(2)$ is contained in a convex subcone of $P^\circ$ lying between the planes corresponding to $T_1$ and $T_2$.
 By the continuity argument from the Summary, this continues to be true even if one or both of the $A_i = U_i$.
+In the case when $Q(1) = Q(2)$ is a bounded component, the statement also remains true.

-If now $L$ is the common tangent line to the conics $A\cdot D^2 =0$, where $A\ne U$ lies on the tangent to the Hessian at the point $U = \alpha (U')$ defined above, then we can find a sequence of Type I components amongst the $Q(i)$ for which the corresponding tangent lines $T_1$ tend to $L$, and similarly a sequence of Type II components $Q(2)$ for which the corresponding tangent lines $T_2$ tend to $L$.
-From this we deduce that the points of $Q = \bigcap _{i\ge 1} Q(i)$ must lie in the plane in $\R^3$ corresponding to $L$, and so $Q$ would have empty interior, contrary to assumption. \end{proof} \end{cor}
+If now $L$ is the common tangent line $UU'$ to the conics $A\cdot D^2 =0$, where $A\ne U$ lies on the tangent to the Hessian at the point $U = \alpha (U')$ defined above, then we can find a subsequence of the $Q(i)$ for which the corresponding tangent lines $T_1$ at the righthand ends of $\Gamma _i$ tend to $L$, and similarly a subsequence of the $Q(i)$ for which the corresponding tangent lines $T_2$ at the lefthand ends also tend to $L$.
+From this we deduce that the points of $Q = \bigcap _{i\ge 1} Q(i)$ must lie in the plane through the origin in $\R^3$ corresponding to $L$, and so $Q$ would have empty interior, contrary to assumption. \end{proof} \end{cor}

-Therefore in the case when the real elliptic curve has two components, we have completed (via Proposition 1.7) the proof of Theorem 1.6, and hence we have proved (via Corollary 1.5) the relevant part of our Main Theorem.
+Therefore in the case when the real elliptic curve has two components, we have completed (via Proposition 1.9) the proof of Theorem 1.8, and hence we have proved (via Corollary 1.7) the relevant parts of our Theorem 0.2.